doyinsolamiolaoye/machine_learning_enron_scandal/README.md

 ## Validation and Performance

+By running the `poi_id.py` script, my perfromance metrics were 90% accuracy and 60% for both the precision and recall.

 Using the 3-fold StratifiedKFold cross-validation as provided in the `tester.py` script, my final model had the following average performance metrics:

 - Accuracy:  0.83960